Vsevolod-Bro/Andersen-HW/GlebCh-hw/hw1/README.md

 4. Azure          - not implemented
 5. Script-wrapper - not implemented (could be pass the Image ID )
 6. I want make the procedure that will get the Image ID by the Image name - not implemented
+7. Create S3-Bucket with the Code - is it needed?